smartycope/ezregex/docs/dev_docs.md

 globals().update(inject_parts(DialectEZRegex))
 ```
 This will inject all the members into the module, and make them available as attributes of the module.

+When adding a new dialect, you can do it incrementally, adding parts at a time, but try to keep all the tests passing.

 ## Inverting
 There's actually 2 algorithms implemented for "inverting" regexs.
 The old algorithm regexs the regexs in a specific order to replace parts one at a time.
 This is just as nasty and horrifying as it sounds.
 Dispite it being a terrible, *terrible* solution, I actually got it to work decently well.